Flight Dispatcher Training Programs

 Tuiton Payment

-Aircraft Dispatcher Program Details
+Aircraft Dispatcher Program

 As an Aircraft Dispatcher student, you will get hands-on experience in advanced flight planning.
 Upon completing the Dispatch course, you will be an expert in reading and interpreting METAR’s, TAF’s forecasts, and many important aviation weather charts, which are used in daily airline Flight Dispatch offices.
 Both Domestic and Global Navigation Systems are covered thoroughly, as well as the North Atlantic Track System (NATS).
 NOTAMs and Pilot Reports are also covered during the course.